plebbit/plebbit-react-hooks/README.md

 #### Feed pages and infinite scrolling

+A "feed" is a combination of a list of subplebbits to fetch, a sort type (hot/top/new/etc) and an account (for its IPFS settings).
+After using `useFeed(arguments)`, a feed with those arguments settings is added to the FeedsContext.
+After a feed is added to context, its subplebbits are fetched, then the first page of the SortedComments are fetched (if needed, usually the 'hot' sort is included with `plebbit.getSubplebbit()`).
+Each feed has a `pageNumber` which gets incremented on `loadMore` (used by infinite scrolling).
+Each feed has a list of `FeedsSortedPostsInfo` which keeps track of `feedPostsLeftCount` for each combination of subplebbit and sort type.
+When `feedPostsLeftCount` gets below 50, the next page for the subplebbit and sort is fetched.

+When a new post page is received from IPFS, the feed not already shown to the user is recalculated, so the next page he receives will include new posts.

+TODO: what happens when a subplebbit updates?

 #### Comments trees and infinite scrolling

 Currently not implemented.
 Only uses the preloaded replies to a post.